We don’t know the answer to how many years we have left, but have you asked yourself how many healthy years you have left?

 We want our years to be healthy.

-I’ve recently been interviewing experts about healthy, happy ageing.
+I’ve been interviewing experts about healthy, happy ageing.
 These included people from a wide range of specialties (community doctors, psychologists, personal trainers, coaches).
 I’ve also interviewed ordinary people with a “can-do” attitude to ageing.

 Their fundamental recommendations are the same.
 Let me distil for you what some of these are: